kitschpatrol/dict-en-wiktionary/readme.md

 <!-- short-description -->

-**A highly permissive English dictionary sourced from Wiktionary for use with CSpell.**
+**An extremely permissive English dictionary sourced from Wiktionary for use with CSpell.**

 <!-- /short-description -->